LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 There is no requirement to block access to resource data that is tagged as non distributatble.

-Resource distribution network nodes MAY provide `Broker Services <https://docs.google.com/a/learningregistry.org/document/d/1-dasdKJ_gDW-YEi4S7-g8ODGOp5To9xfXR-qbZVwt-Q/edit?hl=en_US#heading=h.i6ioshmsfczo>`_.
+Resource distribution network nodes MAY provide :ref:`Broker Services <Broker Services>`.
 Operation of a broker service SHALL be determined by the governance and policy rules of a resource distribution network or network node, not via this specification.

 Service provisioning (publish, access, distribution, broker) SHALL be determined by the governance and policy rules of a resource distribution network or network node, not via this specification.

-.. _h.a9luwl-3jrses:
+.. _Resource Data Persistence:

 Resource Data Persistence
 =========================